-Our year as London Borough of Culture aims to deliberately blur the line between residents, professional artists, local businesses and community members.
+Our year as London Borough of Culture aimed to deliberately blur the line between residents, professional artists, local businesses and community members.

 It is a space where art, ideas and action come together.
-Our opening event, Welcome to the Forest, is no exception.
-Here are the local artists, musicians and creators involved...
+Our opening event, Welcome to the Forest, was no exception.
+Here are the local artists, musicians and creators who were involved...

 Gods Own Junkyard